 The stopcock is usually located under the sink – however, it's important you know where yours is, as you'll need it in an emergency.

-How to deal with a frozen pipe
+How to deal with frozen and burst pipes

 Turn off the water supply